Get your free stress and anxiety eBook (57 page PDF)

 Summary

-Recognizing and challenging the fallacy of fairness is essential for cultivating resilience.
+Recognising and challenging the fallacy of fairness is essential for cultivating mental resilience.

-By embracing the inherent uncertainty of life and letting go of rigid expectations of fairness, you can adopt a more adaptive mindset grounded in acceptance and equanimity.
+By embracing the inherent uncertainty of life and letting go of rigid expectations of fairness, you can approach challenges with greater clarity, respond to setbacks with compassion for yourself and others, and maintain your wellbeing while continuing to make a positive impact.

 About Rebecca